 COSI is the answer to the lessons drawn from pioneer courses implementation, its intimacy to industry challenges and the continuing efforts of the founding partners to further unite and increase the attractiveness of the consortium.

-A programme as interdisciplinary and innovative as COSI mobilized such a broad coverage of knowledge that it could not be provided at any single institution.
+A programme as interdisciplinary and innovative as COSI would need to mobilize such a broad field of knowledge that it could not be provided at any single institution.
 This is why COSI is a highly integrated Master, encapsulating a collaborative model based on horizontal cooperation, applied at each stage of design, implementation and institutional learning.

 A strong culture of dialogue and cooperation with industry has also been instrumental to achieve the right balance of academia/industry partnerships in COSI.
 In practice, these knowledge exchanges take shape into cross-licensing and jointly developed industrial projects.

 COSI partners share values and vision.
 Resources, talents and expertise are pooled and managed jointly by a set of governing bodies that allow us to ensure a smooth and collective implementation.